 - Select Credentials the API Manager menu.

-- Click Create Credentials and select API key.
+- Click Create Credentials and select the API key.

 - Select the API Key Name you just created.